arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ### Using the DeleteConfiguration Sketch

-Open Arduino IDE and on the left side open the **library manager**.
+Open Arduino IDE and on the left side open the **Library Manager**.
 Search for **Arduino_NetworkConfigurator** and download it.
 Once it is downloaded go to **File > Examples > Arduino_NetworkConfigurator > Utility > DeleteConfiguration**, this will open a new example sketch.
 Select your board and port then upload this example sketch to your board.
 When the sketch has been uploaded you can look at the serial monitor to monitor the progress and troubleshoot if needed.

 The sketch can also be found [here.](https://github.com/arduino-libraries/Arduino_NetworkConfigurator/blob/main/examples/utility/DeleteConfiguration/DeleteConfiguration.ino)